A Nonparametric Framework for Universal Difference-in-Differences: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we have proposed a framework for identifying and estimating the ATT under an OREC assumption instead of the PT assumption focusing on the canonical two-period and two-group setting.
-We derived the EIF and the semiparametric efficiency bound for $\tau_0^*$ in a nonparametric model for the observed data.
-Using the EIF, we constructed the estimator of the ATT with all nuisance parameters estimated with recently developed nonparametric methods.
-The estimator was established to have a mixed-bias structure in the sense that the estimator is $N^{1/2}$-consistent and asymptotically normal if two out of three, but not necessarily all, nuisance components at each time point are estimated at sufficiently fast rates.
-We verified the derived statistical theoretical properties of the estimator using simulation studies for continuous and binary outcome settings.
-We applied our method to real-world examples in labor economics and in traffic safety evaluation.
+In this paper, we have proposed a framework for identifying and estimating the ATT under the OREC assumption in standard DiD settings.
+We derived the EIF and the semiparametric efficiency bound for the ATT in a nonparametric model for the observed data.
+We constructed a corresponding estimator of the ATT, which has a desirable mixed-bias structure in the sense that the estimator is $N^{1/2}$-consistent and asymptotically normal if two out of three, but not necessarily all, nuisance components at each time point are estimated at sufficiently fast rates.
+We verified all theoretical properties via simulation studies for both continuous and binary outcomes and two important empirical applications.

-We provide some approaches to assess causal conclusions obtained from the OREC assumptions.
-The OREC assumption, per se, involves the counterfactual data (i.e., $\potY{0}{1} \cond (A=1)$), and therefore it cannot be directly tested based on the observed data.
-Nevertheless, if there are multiple pre-treatment time periods available for the analysis, researchers might wish to evaluate the plausibility of the OREC assumption through a placebo test.
-This involves examining the behavior of the generalized odds ratio across pre-treatment time periods; see Section \ref{sec:supp-PreTrt} of the Supplementary Material for details.
+While the UDiD framework exhibits desirable statistical properties, as summarized in Section \ref{sec:KeyUDID}, it is only one of several DiD approaches, each relying on specific assumptions.
+It is important to reiterate that OREC is not nested within any other assumptions; thus, the UDiD framework should be understood as an alternative to existing DiD methods, complementing rather than subsuming them.
+Moreover, while OREC is untestable based solely on observed data, it can still be falsified, just like other assumptions.
+In particular, OREC cannot hold if the support condition (Assumption \ref{assumption:support} and its relaxation in {\SUPP} \ref{sec:supp-OREC}) is violated.
+Consequently, we recommend that researchers carefully assess the support condition, as the validity of UDiD depends on it; see Section \ref{sec:Application} and {\SUPP} \ref{sec:supp-data} for examples from the Zika virus application.